microsoft/Project-Yellowstone-Documentation/business-central/sales/daily-sales.md

 The _Daily Sales_ report gives a clear picture of your organization's sales activities over specific days.
 This report can showcase the days with a higher volume of sales.
 This can be broken down further to view variations across different years, quarters or months to identify trends with sales.

-This report is meant for sales teams to track sales across different dates and periods.
+This report is meant for executives and managers to allow them to track daily sales metrics.

 ![Daily Sales screenshot](/business-central/media/sales/sales-daily-sales.png "Daily Sales - Screenshot")